Associated Press v. Budowich: Legal proceedings

 On February 21, 2025, the AP sued Budowich, along with Press Secretary Karoline Leavitt and Chief of Staff Susie Wiles.
 The complaint alleges that, by singling out the AP for its editorial decisions, White House officials are violating the Constitution's First Amendment, which guarantees the freedom of the press, and the Due Process Clause of the Fifth Amendment.
 The case was filed in the U.S. District Court for the District of Columbia and assigned to Judge Trevor N. McFadden.
 In a hearing on February 24, 2025, Judge McFadden denied the AP's motion for a temporary restraining order.
 A hearing for a preliminary injunction was initially set for March 20, 2025.
 However, due to factual disputes, the preliminary injunction hearing was moved from March 20 to March 27, 2025, at 9:30 AM, with each side allowed up to two live witnesses and one hour for direct examination.

 The White House Correspondents' Association and Reporters Committee for Freedom of the Press have filed amicus curiae briefs in support of the AP.

 On March 3, 2025, the AP amended its complaint, nearly doubling the size of the document.
-The amended complaint leads with a quote from an unnamed White House advisor speaking to Axios on February 25: "The AP and the White House Correspondents Association wanted to f--k around.
+The amended complaint leads with a quote from an unnamed White House advisor speaking to Axios on February 25: "The AP and the White House Correspondents Association wanted to fuck around.
 Now it's finding out time."

-On April 8, 2025, Judge McFadden ruled that the White House must lift the access restrictions on the AP while the lawsuit moves forward but stayed the ruling, allowing the government to file an emergency appeal to the United States Court of Appeals for the District of Columbia Circuit requesting an administrative stay.
+On April 8, 2025, Judge McFadden ruled that the White House must lift the access restrictions on the AP while the lawsuit moves forward, but stayed the ruling, allowing the government to file an emergency appeal to the United States Court of Appeals for the District of Columbia Circuit requesting an administrative stay.